emapple/translation/README.md

 At the command line, simply type `python translate.py` and a gui should pop up

-You can select one language to translate from, and four languages to translate to.
+You can select one language to translate from, and three or more languages to translate to.
 Select languages using the dropdown menus.
 To update the translations, use the Translate! button.